NullMeDev/Noxhime/README.md

    pm2 startup
    ```

-## Quick Commands

-After installation, the following aliases are available:

-- `noxhime-start`: Start the bot manually
-- `noxhime-monitor`: Launch the monitoring CLI
-- `noxhime-logs`: View the bot logs
-- `noxhime-status`: Check the bot's status
-- `noxhime-restart`: Restart the bot
-- `noxhime-config`: Edit the configuration file

 ## IP/Port Whitelisting

 Noxhime Bot includes an advanced IP/Port whitelisting system for enhanced security.
 This prevents unauthorized access to the bot's API endpoints by restricting access to specific IP addresses and ports.